milanglacier/minuet-ai.el/prompt.md

 # Chat LLM Prompt Structure

+We utilize two distinct strategies when constructing prompts:

+1. **Prefix First Style**: This involves including the code preceding the cursor initially, followed by the code succeeding the cursor.
+This approach is used only for the **Gemini** provider.

+2. **Suffix First Style**: This method involves including the code following the cursor initially, and then the code preceding the cursor.
+It is employed for **other** providers such as OpenAI, OpenAI-Compatible, and Claude.

+The counterpart variables are:

+1. `minuet-default-prompt` and `minuet-default-prompt-prefix-first`.
+2. `minuet-default-fewshots` and `minuet-default-fewshots-prefix-first`.
+3. `minuet-default-chat-input-template` and
+   `minuet-default-chat-input-template-prefix-first`.

 ## Default Template

 `{{{:prompt}}}\n{{{:guidelines}}}\n{{{:n_completion_template}}}`

 ## Default Prompt

+**Prefix First Style**:

+You are the backend of an AI-powered code completion engine.
+Your task is to provide code suggestions based on the user's input.
+The user's code will be enclosed in markers:

+- `<contextAfterCursor>`: Code context after the cursor
+- `<cursorPosition>`: Current cursor location
+- `<contextBeforeCursor>`: Code context before the cursor

+**Suffix First Style**:

 You are the backend of an AI-powered code completion engine.
 Your task is to provide code suggestions based on the user's input.
 The user's code will be